 What does a stainless steel chimney liner do?

 If your chimney doesn’t have a liner, it’s important to have one installed.
-A liner will protect your chimney, but it will also make it more efficient.
+A liner will not only protect your chimney, but will also make it more efficient.

-If you’re not sure whether your metal chimney liner needs to be cleaned, there are a few signs to look for.
+If you’re unsure whether your metal chimney liner needs to be cleaned, there are a few signs to look for.

 1. Creosote buildup